Quraish Shihab: Biography

-Quraish was born in Lotassalo, Rappang, on February 16, 1944.
+Quraish was born in Lotassalo, Rappang, on 16 February 1944.
 His father was Abdurrahman Shihab, an Islamic scholar and professor at State Institute of Islamic Sciences and his mother was Asma Aburisyi.
 Quraish is the fourth son of twelve siblings.
 His three older siblings, Nur, Ali (d) and Umar, and two younger siblings, Wardah and Alwi Shihab, were also born in Rappang.
-Seven other siblings namely Nina, Sida, Nizar, Abdul Muthalib, Salwa and twin sister Ulfa and Latifah, were born in the village of Buton.
+Seven other siblings namely Nina, Sida, Nizar, Abdul Muthalib (d), Salwa and twin sister Ulfa and Latifah, were born in the village of Buton.

-Quraish Shihab, called Bang Odes by his younger siblings, is an Arab Indonesian of Ba 'Alawi sada family, where his family lineage traces back to Muhammad, the prophet of Islam.
+Quraish Shihab, called Bang Odes by his younger siblings, is an Arab Indonesian of Ba 'Alawi sada family, where his family lineage traces back to Muhammad, the Islamic prophet.
 In addition to Arab, he is also of Bugis descent.

 Personal life

-Quraish married Fatmawaty Assegaf on February 2, 1975 in Surakarta.
+Quraish married Fatmawaty Assegaf on 2 February 1975 in Surakarta.
 From the marriage, they have four daughters (Najelaa, Najwa, Nasywa, Nahla) and one son, Ahmad.